tdillonmit/IVUS_EM_reconstruction/README.md

 ## System requirements

-The software was tested in the following environment:
+The software was tested in the following system requirements:

 - Ubuntu/Linux
 - Python 3.9
 - A graphical desktop session capable of displaying Open3D and OpenCV windows
 - A C++ compiler and CMake for building the Voxblox Python bindings
-- Sufficient disk space for the selected Zenodo dataset and generated outputs
+- At least ~500 MB of open disk space for the selected Zenodo dataset and generated outputs

 A CUDA-compatible GPU is optional for TensorFlow inference.
 TensorFlow uses an available compatible GPU when one is visible to the installed TensorFlow build; otherwise it runs supported operations on the CPU.
 CPU execution is expected to be slower.

-The current script is not headless: it creates an Open3D visualization window and an OpenCV segmentation window.
-Run it from a local graphical session or a correctly configured remote graphical session.

 ## Python environment